Ennahda: Early years

 Succeeding a group known as Islamic Action, the party was founded under the name of "Movement of Islamic Tendency" (Mouvement de la Tendance Islamique (MTI), حركة الاتجاه الإسلامي Ḥarakatu l-Ittijāhu l-Islāmī) in 1981.

 After the Tunisian bread riots in January 1984 the government suspected the MTI of involvement in the disturbances, and arrested many of its supporters.
 The MTI leaders had encouraged their followers to join in the riots, but the government produced no proof that they had organized them.
 The persecution of the MTI enhanced its reputation as an organization committed to helping the people.

 In 1989, it changed its name to Ḥarakat Ennahḍha.

 The party has been described as one of many parties/movements in Muslim states "that grew up alongside the Iranian revolution", and it was originally inspired by the Egyptian Muslim Brotherhood.
 The group supported the 1979 takeover of the U.S. embassy in Tehran, claiming that "It was not an embassy, but a spy centre".
 Their influence in 1984 was such that, according to Robin Wright, a British journalist living in Tunisia, stated that the Islamic Tendency was "the single most threatening opposition force in Tunis.
 One word from the fundamentalists will close down the campus or start a demonstration."

 Rached Ghannouchi speaking at an Islamist rally around 1980.

 Although traditionally shaped by the thinking of Islamist thinkers Sayyid Qutb and Maududi, the party began to be described as "moderate Islamist" in the 1980s when it advocated democracy and a "Tunisian" form of Islamism recognizing political pluralism and a "dialogue" with the West.
-Its main leader Rached Ghannouchi, has been criticized for calling for jihad against Israel and "openly threatened U.S. interests, supported Iraq against the United States and campaigned against the Arab-Israeli peace process".
+Its main leader Rached Ghannouchi, has been criticized for calling for jihad against Israel and, according to Martin Kramer on 1994, "openly threatened U.S. interests, supported Iraq against the United States and campaigned against the Arab-Israeli peace process".
 Others described him as "widely considered ... a moderate who believes that Islam and democracy are compatible".

 In the 1989 elections, President Ben Ali banned the party from participating but allowed some members to run as independents.
 These received between 10% and 17% of the vote nationally according to official figures of the regime, and despite what some observers thought was "widespread fraud".
 Allegedly surprised by Ennahda's popularity, two years later Ben Ali banned the movement and jailed 25,000 activists.
 Many Ennahda members went into exile.

 Ennahda's newspaper Al-Fajr was banned in Tunisia and its editor, Hamadi Jebali, was sentenced to sixteen years imprisonment in 1992 for membership in the un-authorized organisation and for "aggression with the intention of changing the nature of the state".
 The Arabic language television station El Zaytouna is believed to be connected with Ennahda.
 The party was strongly repressed in the late 1980s and early 1990s and almost completely absent from Tunisia from 1992 until the post-revolutionary period.
 "Tens of thousands" of Islamists were imprisoned or exiled during this time.